arjendeetman/GCMMA-MMA-Python/README.md

 ## References

-Svanberg, K. (1987).
+[Svanberg, K. (1987).
 The Method of Moving Asymptotes – A new method for structural optimization.
-International Journal for Numerical Methods in Engineering 24, 359-373. doi:10.1002/nme.1620240207
+International Journal for Numerical Methods in Engineering 24, 359-373.](https://onlinelibrary.wiley.com/doi/abs/10.1002/nme.1620240207)

 Svanberg, K. (n.d.).
 MMA and GCMMA – two methods for nonlinear optimization.
 Retrieved August 3, 2017 from
 https://people.kth.se/~krille/mmagcmma.pdf